 5. Come early!
 You can come as early as 4:30 p.m., twilight is a magical time at the Garden and a great time to snap photos of the lights before the darkest part of the night.
 Train displays in the Kelly Education Center open at 5 p.m., the trains in the Conservatory open at 3 p.m.
 Visitation tends to peak between 5:30 – 8:30 p.m., so by arriving early (4:30 p.m.) or later (after 8:30 p.m.), you’ll avoid the crowds and parking will be easier too.
 Please remember we are closed Dec.
-24 & 25.)
-GardenFest of Lights runs til Jan.
-11.
+24 & 25.
+GardenFest of Lights runs through early January.

 Tip: The number of visitors increases as we get closer to Dec.
 25, especially once local schools get out.
 As you’d imagine, visitation is usually greater on the weekends and is also highly weather dependent.

-6. There is a kid-friendly menu in the Garden Cafe and the Robins Tea House has a great children’s menu (5-8 p.m.) plus light bites and desert.
-Both spaces are beautiful, newly renovated in 2014!
+6. There is a kid-friendly menu in the Garden Cafe and the Robins Tea House has a great children’s menu (5-8 p.m.) plus light bites and dessert.
 What a great way to make this a memorable night for your children.
-Enjoy fresh-baked deserts including selections like cookies and a vanilla milkshake, a flourless chocolate torte, cappuccino crème brulee, pumpkin beignets tossed in cinnamon sugar, or hazelnut butter cake topped with a sea salt caramel sauce.
-Sound tempting?
-You may want to check out the full dinner menu.
-Extra Tip: reservations are helpful, but not required.
-Call (804) 262-9887 x399)
+Enjoy fresh-baked deserts including selections and a full dinner menu.
+Tip: Tea House reservations are helpful — call (804) 262-9887 x399

 7. Children especially enjoy the train displays — we have two! — one in the Kelly Education Center and one in the Conservatory.
 The one in the Kelly Education Center is interactive (we see kids spend hours here).
 The one in the North Wing of the Conservatory is exquisitely handcrafted by our staff.

 8. Don’t miss the Children’s Garden.
 Some of our most lively and crazy lights are located here.
-This is also where you’ll find the warming fire (think s’mores!) and the wheelchair-accessible CWDKids Tree House your whole family can “climb”.
+This is also where you’ll find the warming fire (think s’mores!) and the wheelchair-accessible CWDKids Tree House your whole family can “climb.”
 The view from the top of the Tree House is one the kids will not forget!
 Sparkling lights for as far as the eye can see.
 Plus, hot drinks, cookies, s’mores and more are available for purchase from Espresso-A-Go-Go in the Children’s Garden.
-Extra tip: Note — the “kid favorite” maze has moved to the Anderson Meadow across Sydnor Lake.
-It’s bigger than ever this year!
+Tip: Note — The kid favorite, our maze, has moved to the Anderson Meadow across Sydnor Lake.
+Now it’s bigger than ever!